symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. note::

-    If your system doesn't have cURL installed, execute instead the following
+    If your system doesn't have cURL installed, execute the following commands instead:
-    command:

     .. code-block:: bash

         $ php -r "readfile('https://symfony.com/installer');" | php
+        $ sudo mv symfony.phar /usr/local/bin/symfony

 After installing the Symfony installer, you'll have to open a new console window to be able to execute the new ``symfony`` command: